 Tax updates on advanced manufacturing industries

-Since April 1, 2021, taxpayers qualified under advanced manufacturing sectors may apply to the competent tax authorities for the refund of incremental uncredited Value Added Tax (VAT) from May 2021 and the subsequent reporting periods.
+Since April 1, 2021, taxpayers qualified under advanced manufacturing sectors may apply to the competent tax authorities for the refund of incremental uncredited VAT from May 2021 and the subsequent reporting periods.
 This applies if such sectors meet the following criteria:

 - The incremental tax credit is greater than zero.